 5. Discussion

-The correspondence between the experimental optical properties for an AuAl1.93 as deposited thin film and the DFT calculations for a vacancy containing AuAl1.85 structure is excellent.
-Upon annealing at 600 K the thin film optical properties transform to the expected vacancy-free AuAl2 optical response.
-The calculations presented her support earlier conclusions that the absence of the vivid purple color in samples of AuAl2 fabricated by thin film deposition can be attributed to the presence of vacancies [9].
+The correspondence between the experimental optical properties for an AuAl1.93 as-deposited thin film and the DFT calculations for a vacancy containing AuAl1.85 structure is excellent.
+Upon annealing at 600 K, the thin film optical properties transform to the expected vacancy-free AuAl2 optical response.
+The calculations presented here support earlier conclusions that the absence of the vivid purple color in samples of AuAl2 fabricated by thin film deposition can be attributed to the presence of vacancies [9].
 Furthermore, we have demonstrated that the type of vacancy present can be determined by the color of the material; a pinkish hue will correspond to Al vacancies and a blueish hue to Au vacancies.
 In other work (to be published) we have observed a change in colour from pink through to blue as the material changes from Au rich through to Al rich.

 On the basis of the optical response of the as-deposited film, the calculations indicate that the vacancies in this film are Al vacancies, although the presence of a small number of Au vacancies cannot be entirely excluded.
 Interestingly, in the work of Furrer et al. [9], the as-deposited films displayed a flattening of the reflectivity dip, with no shift in energy, whereas on the introduction of defects with Au+ ion irradiation a downwards shift was observed.
 This would indicate that it is Al vacancies were predominant in the as-deposited film but Au vacancies were also introduced upon irradiation.
 It is not unexpected that both vacancy types would be formed upon ion beam irradiation.

-That it is Al vacancies that are mainly present in an as-deposited film agrees with the vacancy formation energies; the Al vacancies have a lower formation energy than the Au vacancies.
+The calculated vacancy formation energies support the view that as-deposited films will contain Al vacancies rather than Au vacancies because the Al vacancies have a much lower formation energy than the Au vacancies.
 The vacancy formation energies calculated here are similar to those in a previous study of the diffusion kinetics in Au-Al bond contacts [19].
-The preference for Al vacancies is also supported by a high pressure synthesis of AuAl2 that found that the Al states were only partially occupied [29].
+The preference for Al vacancies is also supported by the results of a high pressure synthesis of AuAl2 that found that the Al states were only partially occupied [29].

 The observation that the colour of the alloy can reveal the type of vacancy present is remarkable.
 Although defect states in insulators are well known to be able to have a strong effect on the colors, as in in gemstones such as ruby and sapphire, we are not aware of any other similar phenomenon in metals.
 It arises because of the unusual characteristic of AuAl2 of having a plasma frequency in the visible part of the spectrum.
 The energy of this plasma frequency is strongly influenced by the nearby interband transitions.
 All of the vacancies introduce low-energy interband transitions, below the plasma frequency, and this has the effect if pushing the plasma frequency up in energy.
-However, on the introduction of Au vacancies, the interband transitions that occur above the plasma frequency reduce in energy (the Fermi level moves upwards with respect to the bands).
-This in turn pushes the plasma frequency back down.
+However, on the introduction of Au vacancies, the interband transitions that occur above the plasma frequency reduce in energy **why? (so that the Fermi level moves upwards (**? downwards surely if interband transition energies are reduced?****with respect to the bands).
+This in turn pushes the plasma frequency back down in energy.
 For very high vacancy concentrations the bulk plasmon response becomes completely damped and interband transitions dominate.

 6. Summary and Conclusion